waseemgalab/apnacollege/README.md

 # apnacollege
-This is my first git repositor
+This is my first git repository.
 Author - waseemgalab